cdfoundation/sig-interoperability/workstreams/events_in_cicd/vocabulary.md

 Due the dynamic nature of Pipelines, most of actual work needs to be queued to happen in a distributed way, hence Queued events are added.
 Adopters can choose to ignore these events if they don't apply to their use cases.

 A pipeline, in the context of Continuous Integration, is the definition of a set of tasks that needs to be performed to build, test, package and release software artifacts.
 A pipeline can be instanciated multiple times, for example to build different versions of the same artifact.
-That instance will have a unique Id and it will help us to track the build and release progress on a particular software artifact.
+We are refering to this instance as PipelineRun.
+It will have a unique Id and it will help us to track the build and release progress on a particular software artifact.

-- **PipelineInstance Queued**: a PipelineInstance has been schedule to run
+- **PipelineRun Queued**: a PipelineRun has been schedule to run
-- **PipelineInstance Started**: a PipelineInstance has started and it is running
+- **PipelineRun Started**: a PipelineRun has started and it is running
-- **PipelineInstance Finished**: a Pipeline has finished it execution, the event will contain the finished status, success, error or failure
+- **PipelineRun Finished**: a PipelineRun has finished it execution, the event will contain the finished status, success, error or failure
 - **Build Queued**: a Build task has been queued, this build process usually is in charge of producing a binary from source code
 - **Build Started**: a Build task has started
 - **Build Finished**: a Build task has finished, the event will contain the finished status, success, error or failure
+- **Tests Queued**: a Test task has been queued, and it is waiting to be started
 - **Tests Started**: a Test task has started
 - **Tests Finished**: a Test task has finished, the event will contain the finished status, success, error or failure
 - **Artifact Packaged**: an artifact has been packaged for distribution, this artifact is now versioned with a fixed version